liam-wiltshire/talks/machinelearning/content.md

 - k-Nearest Neighbours (k-NN) is another fairly simple algorithm
 - k-NN is less naive, because distances between data points is considered.
-- Data imbalance isn't as big a problem (but too much of an imbalance will still cause issues)
+- Because we are measuring distance, continuous data is better handled

 ???

-- In short, k-NN means 'which k other results is this one most like'
+- k-NN is fairly straightforward to understand - essentially it means 'which k (k being a number) other results is this one most like'
+- It met alot of our criteria: handling continuous data, assigning some association between the different data points
+ - Not causal, but variations in one dimension alter the distances in relation to others
-- Because the data is looking at which points are closest, it is less sensitive to a data imbalance, but a large imbalance will still affect results
+- As a side benefit, it is less sensitive to a data imbalance (considering local neighbourhood), a large imbalance will still affect results
 - The easiest way to show this is with a graph:

 ---